Beginner Tutorial

 When OrthoFinder has finished running, it will generate a folder containing the output,

-We’ll discuss how to interpret and analyse these files and folders later on, in the Exploring the results section of the tutorial.
+with the folder named according to today’s date, for example, ExampleData/OrthoFinder/Results_Dec18.
+We’ll discuss how to interpret and analyse these files and folders later on, in the

 Running OrthoFinder